-Since the establishment of the Company, the Company has completed the EIA acceptance and obtained the sewage discharge permit (the latest license is valid from March 15, 2017 to March 14, 2022).
-In response to the Company's future development needs, the Company's status was reported to the Zhangzhou Taiwanese

-Investment Zone Economic Development Administration on May 30, 2016; and the Company has completed investment for the application to expand the annual output of cosmetics to 500 tons on December 1, 2017.
+Since the establishment of the Company, the Company has completed the EIA acceptance and obtained the sewage discharge permit.
+In response to the Company's future development needs, the Company's status was reported to the Zhangzhou Taiwanese Investment Zone Economic Development Administration on May 30, 2016; and the Company has completed investment for the application to expand the annual output of cosmetics to 500 tons on December 1, 2017.
 The EIA report for the project expansion area was completed and approved by the experts on-site, the total amount of pollution discharge applied was approved, and the Company obtained the approval documents from the Zhangzhou Taiwanese Investment Zone Environment and Safety Production Supervision Administration on July 30, 2018 approving the Company's acceptance inspection record to expand the Company's annual cosmetics projects production to 500 tons.
 In addition, according to the response opinion of the Ministry of Ecology and Environment, Decree 11 "China MEP Published Management Catalog of Fixed Pollution Sources (2019) issued by the Ministry of Ecology and Environment on December 20, 2019, the Company was divided into C2682 Cosmetics Industry and obtained a pollutant discharge permit on March 18, 2020.
+(Validity: March 18, 2020 to March 17, 2025)

 In response to the Company's future development needs, the Company reported the application for expanding the annual output of cosmetics to 2,100 tons to the Zhangzhou Taiwanese Investment Zone Economic Development Administration once again on January 24, 2019.
 The expansion will be completed by virtue of renovation of the Company's existing factory premises, construction of automated production plant and smart warehousing center.
 The EIA report for the project expansion area was completed and approved by the experts on-site, and the Company obtained the approval documents from the Zhangzhou Taiwanese Investment Zone Ecological Environment Supervision Administration on December 31, 2019.
-The plant has been demolished and is under construction.
+Currently the frame of Plant No. 3 (Area A) has been built, and interior/exterior decoration is underway.